Baggage

 a waterproof map case which is convenient for carrying route sheets

 in an easily read position.
+The Compact model is a great size for essentials.

 It should be noted that some riders like to mount a 'bar bag behind

 their saddle.
-This can be done using a tandem stoker stem and a length
+This can be done using a tandem stoker stem and

 Wedge-type saddlebags

-These are probably the most common type of bag that you will see
+These are probably the most common type of bag that you will see on

-doesn't chafe the insides of your legs.
+the insides of your legs.

 If you intend to use a bag of this type as your sole means of carrying

-gear on a ride as long as PBP, you will almost certainly need the
+gear on a ride as long as PBP, you will almost certainly need the larger

-larger ones of the genre, such as those made by Kirtland, Jandd, Blackburn
+ones of the genre, such as those made by Kirtland, Jandd, Blackburn

-and Ortlieb,
+and Ortlieb, amongst

-saddle before buying.
+buying.

-Wedge type saddlebags can usually be fitted to most bikes without
+Wedge type saddlebags can usually be fitted to most bikes without too

-too much hassle, so are convenient in that respect, and they are usually
+much hassle, so are convenient in that respect, and they are usually

 also quite secure.
 However, they tend to have just the one main compartment,

-which can mean that you need to remove everything in order to get
+which can mean that you need to remove everything in order to get to

-have a tendency to fail.
+a tendency to fail.

 Rack top bags